paletinaveena/World-Bank-GDP-by-Country-and-Continent-2000-2025-/README.md

 # World Bank GDP by Country & Continent (2000–2025)
 A clean, visual, non-technical analysis of World Bank GDP (current US$) organized by country and summarized to a 7-continent view.
-All values are expressed in USD (millions) for readability.
+All values are expressed in USD (billions) for readability.

 ---